partio-scout/pof-frontend-v2/README.md

 - `GATSBY_UPDATE_SCHEMA_SNAPSHOT`: Set this to true to update the graphql schema on `yarn develop`
 - `ENABLE_GATSBY_REFRESH_ENDPOINT`: Set this to true to enable Gatsby's refresh-endpoint on `yarn develop`.
 Useful when running a preview server.

-## Note about Gatsby's graphql schema
-Gatsby's normally dynamic graphql schema has been locked down with `gatsby-plugin-schema-snapshot` which writes the current schema to `./schema.gql` and uses it an override after initial creation.
-This way optional fields from Strapi don't need to be populated all the time.
-If there are changes in the Strapi data so that the schema has to updated, just set environment variable `GATSBY_UPDATE_SCHEMA_SNAPSHOT` to true and restart the development server.
-That updates the schema.